SalishSeaCast/docs/tidalcurrents/tidal_current_sensitivity.rst

 * We wondered if it is beneficial to compile the quarter-hourly data for the velocities and whether or not it would produce a more accurate tidal ellipse.
 * The quarter-hourly output has started on May 9th 2015, where as the hourly output has been produced with the current tidal configuration since November 26th 2014.
-* The seperation harmonic tidal constituents is important when we want to look at a single constituents effect on the current.
+* The seperation harmonic tidal constituents is important when we want to look at a single constituent's effect on the current.
 This is accomplished with a long time series.
 Therefore, we want to see the effects of the length of a time series on the tidal ellipses.
-* The figure below is a comparison of the depth profile of tidal ellipses for one month quarter-hourly output, one month hourly output and 6 month hourly output of the velocities.
+* The figure below is a comparison of the depth profile of tidal ellipses for one month of quarter-hourly output, one month of hourly output and 6 months hourly output.

 .. _FrequencySensitivity-image: